satyagraha/logviewer/README.md

 A simple implementation of the standard Java [Executor](http://docs.oracle.com/javase/6/docs/api/index.html?java/util/concurrent/Executor.html) interface is provided to manage the necessary thread pool.

+## Log Generator

-A utility main program class named `LogGenerator` is provided, it writes to a log file on a regular basis to simulate what would happen with a real log file, and is useful during testing.
+A utility program named `LogGenerator` is provided: it writes to a log file on a regular basis to simulate what would happen with a real log file, and is useful during testing.
+The log file location is configured in `logviewer-common/src/main/resources/generator.log4j.properties`.

+To run the generator, from the main working directory do the following:

+ - `set JAVA_HOME=C:\Program Files\Java\jdk1.6.0_35`
+ - `cd logviewer-common`
+ - `mvn.bat -P generator exec:java -Dexec.args=100`

+which generates 100 lines of output then exits.
+Omit the line limit number to make the program run indefinitely.

 ## Notes

-- Developer contributions welcome.
+- Developer contributions welcome
+- Credit is due to JCraft Inc, developers of the [Jsch Java SSH library](http://www.jcraft.com/jsch/)

 ## Revision History

+- 0.0.3 - Added ssh support
+- 0.0.2 - Split into separate maven modules
 - 0.0.1 - Initial version
-- 0.0.2 - Split into separate maven modules